-The economic evaluation is carried out to assist the GKV-Spitzenverband when it considers the appropriate ceiling price for reimbursement on behalf of the community of insured citizens.
+The economic evaluation is carried out to assist the Spitzenverband Bund der Krankenkassen when it considers the appropriate ceiling price for reimbursement on behalf of the community of insured citizens.
 Thus, the assessments must be undertaken primarily from the perspective of the community of citizens insured by Statutory Health Insurance (SHI).
-This implies that only the costs which they bear - either by fees for the SHI or directly - should be included, but also means that some costs which might sometimes be excluded from evaluations could be incorporated in this case.
-Thus, if the diabetic agent reduces patient expenditure per patient, for example, this can offset any increase in the cost of the agent itself.
+This implies that only the costs which they bear - either by fees for the SHI or directly - should be included but also means that some costs which might sometimes be excluded from evaluations could be incorporated in this case.
+Thus, if the diabetic agent reduces the cost of supplies purchased by patients, for example, this can offset any increase in the cost of the agent itself.
 More important, perhaps, is that this requirement also determines the point of view for judging whether any additional expenditures are reasonable: that of citizens insured by the SHI.

-1 For example, the Quality-Adjusted Life Year (QALY)
+$^{\rm l}$ For example such as Quality-Adjusted Life Year (QALY)